 One of the major challenges facing the global community as it implements AI solutions to address critical challenges will be developing solutions that don’t create a digital divide between those who already have access to technology, and those who don’t.
-While AI technologies have immense potential to act as a social leveller by bringing down skill barriers, there remains the issue that the technology could exacerbate existing inequalities and fail to improve the lives of the world’s poorest.
+While AI technologies have immense potential to act as a social leveller by bringing down skill barriers, the technology could exacerbate existing inequalities and fail to improve the lives of the world’s poorest.

 Electricity

 Access to electricity is a significant challenge in the rural communities of many of the world’s poorest countries.
+In 2020, approximately 733 million people worldwide lacked access to electricity, with around 80% of them residing in rural areas (World Bank, 2023).
 For AI systems to work, you need a steady supply of electricity to power servers and data-gathering devices.

-One of the challenges that LUMs found was that the power accessible using the available grid system was providing a consistent supply of electricity to their central servers, but not to their towers distributed throughout the forest.
-This ran the risk of the hardware on the towers losing power supply at a crucial moment.
-Their solution combined, solar, sensors, and cloud-based solutions to maintain power throughout the system.
+One of the challenges for LUMs was that whilsts the power grid could provide a consistent supply of electricity to their central servers, it couldn’t for the towers distributed throughout the forest.
+To avert the risk of the hardware on the towers losing power supply at crucial moments, LUMs combined, solar, sensors, and cloud-based solutions to more consistently maintain power throughout the system.

 All the equipment on the tower is operated using solar-charged batteries.
-The tower has a sensor component which contains a camera and weather station.
-In addition, it has an embedded computer that takes the data from the sensor and transmits it over the network to the cloud storage.
-All of this is now based on solar-charged batteries.
+The tower has a sensor component, containing a camera and weather station, and it has an embedded computer that takes the data from the sensor and transmits it over the network to the cloud storage.
 Once the data is transmitted to the cloud it is instantaneously pulled by the Central Server where the AI module detects a smoke or fire event.
 The cloud, central server, their inter-communication, and the AI module are connected to grid-based power.

 Cost